NabothS/Geboortelijst-Laravel/README.md

 ## Ending notes

 In the end it is completely my fault for procrastinating so much for something which i can do if i put the time in it, my apologies and i will try to improve on this, as i will try to improve my way of coding :)

+## Credits

+I have to mention that Niels Minne helped me a ton with the deployment because it was all a bit messed up on my side of things, so he helpen me through the process of deployment.
+Huge thanks to Niels Minne!